Carlos PenaVega

-Carlos Roberto PenaVega (born August 15, 1989) is an American actor and singer.
-He starred on the Nickelodeon series Big Time Rush as Carlos García, and is a member of the group of the same name.
+Carlos Roberto PenaVega (Peña; born August 15, 1989) is an American actor and singer.
+He starred on the Nickelodeon series Big Time Rush as Carlos García, and is a member of the namesake group Big Time Rush.
 He was also the host of the network's game show Webheads.
 He currently voices Bobby Santiago in The Loud House franchise.

 Early life

 PenaVega was born on August 15, 1989, in Columbia, Missouri.
 His father is of Spanish and Venezuelan descent, and his mother is Dominican.
 He was raised in Weston, Florida.
 He attended Sagemont Upper School where he was a cheerleader.
 He appeared in local productions of Grease and Man of La Mancha.
 He also had a role in a production of Titanic by the American Heritage School, which he attended before moving to Los Angeles to pursue an acting career.
 During his run in Titanic he fell in love with singing and dancing.